kyleplo/yaww/README.md

 Let's face it: WebRTC is complicated.
 There's lots of strange terminology, cross browser quirks, and networking combinations that need to be handled.
 There's also a ton of libraries out there that attempt to make WebRTC simpler, but none of them quite meet my needs.
 Most of them are either unmaintained since 2016 (a long time), locked into some SaaS, or just poorly documented.
 While YAWW isn't perfect, it's my WebRTC library and it works for me.
 If it's what you need as well, great!

 ## How WebRTC Works
-There are definetely people more qualified to do this, but I'll give it a go...
+There are definitely people more qualified to do this, but I'll give it a go...

 Let's say you have two users, A and B, and they want to connect over WebRTC.

 A: Creates an offer and sends it to B. Since the WebRTC connection is not yet established, this exchange must go through an external server known as a signaling server.
 The offer includes information about A's internet connection, usually including A's IP address or an equivalent identifier.

-B: Recieves and applies the offer, and generates an answer to send back to A. An answer serves the same function as an offer, it just goes the other way.
+B: Receives and applies the offer, and generates an answer to send back to A. An answer serves the same function as an offer, it just goes the other way.

-A: Recieves and applies the answer.
+A: Receives and applies the answer.

 Now both A and B know where each other are on the Internet, but they don't know how to send information back and forth.
 While the exchange of offers and answers is going on, A and B also generate ICE candidates, which are basically possible paths for data to travel between A and B. ICE candidates may also contain the device's media capabilities, such as supported formats and codecs.

-A and B then send their ICE candidates to each other, begining the negotiation process.
-A and B's browsers figure out which ICE candidate (if any) produces the most efficent path.
+A and B then send their ICE candidates to each other, beginning the negotiation process.
+A and B's browsers figure out which ICE candidate (if any) produces the most efficient path.

 Once the negotiation process is done, A and B may communicate over WebRTC, and the signaling server is no longer needed.